box-products/handbook/benefits-and-perks.md

 Employee-portion of dental insurance premium per pay period:

-- Employee-only dental: \$17.92
+- Employee-only dental: \$13.91
-- Employee-partner dental: \$36.06
+- Employee-partner dental: \$27.05
-- Employee-child(ren) dental: \$37.94
+- Employee-child(ren) dental: \$32.94
-- Employee-family dental: \$57.46
+- Employee-family dental: \$48.27

 #### Vision Insurance

-Vision insurance is provided in the US via Principal.
+Vision insurance is provided in the US via Guardian.
 There is no company contribution at this time.
 Open enrollment is in November every year, with new coverage beginning December 1\.
 Marriages and domestic partnerships are covered equally.

 Employee-portion of vision insurance premium per pay period:

 - Employee-only vision: \$3.82
-- Employee-partner vision: \$7.82
+- Employee-partner vision: \$7.43
-- Employee-child(ren) vision: \$7.42
+- Employee-child(ren) vision: \$7.05
-- Employee-family vision: \$11.39
+- Employee-family vision: \$10.82

 ### 401K Plan